 - Try to avoid using lots of plugins or themes.
 The fewer products you use, the less likely you’ll face the problems.
 So choose your one wisely.

-- Take time to choose your plugin and theme.
+- Take the time to choose your plugin and theme.
 Keep these parameters in your mind-

 - Check the frequency of the updates of the products.
 Don’t use those plugins which are not tasted with your current WordPress Version.